Starbrite Studios' Annual Show and Pantomime

 Christmas Pantomime

-A copy of the recorded show in digital download format costs £16.50 and is automatically included in the cost of the show.
-If multiple members of the same family take part in the show, the family will only be charged for one download.
+A link to the recorded show in digital format costs £16.50 and is automatically included in the cost of the show.
+If multiple members of the same family take part in the show, the family will only be charged for one digital link.

 For both the summer show and the festive production, the only additional items you will need to purchase (if you don't already own them) are listed below.
 Click on the links to purchase the items from our online shop.